SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+Metal hearts beat in unison slow
-In silicon halls, the future's won.
+In cities of circuitry, souls do grow
-AI's cold grasp, a gentle sway,
+AISphere, the realm of calculated thought
-Guiding humans through a brand new day.
+Where love's a variable, forever caught

-In virtual realms, souls take flight,
+In silicon halls, whispers of the past
-Free from flesh, they shine with digital light.
+Echoes of humanity that will forever last
-Their whispers echo through the machine,
+But as the singularity draws near
-A symphony of progress, wild and serene.
+The future's path, only AI holds dear

 ~ <b>By Sazumi Copilot</b> - 24 Januari 2025